-Hockey, netball and football form the core of major team sport representation in the Autumn and Spring terms whilst cricket, athletics, tennis and rounders provide the main options for the Summer term.
+Hockey, netball and football form the core of major team sports representation in the Autumn and Spring terms whilst cricket, athletics, tennis and rounders provide the main options for the Summer term.
 For more details on the sports on offer please visit our Co-Curricular pages.

 Students have access to an excellent range of facilities.
-Sixteen acres of the School site are dedicated to sport.
-The facilities comprise a modern indoor sports halls, artificial floodlit hockey and tennis surfaces, all-weather netball and tennis courts and a fully equipped Fitness Suite.
+Sixteen acres of the School site are dedicated to sports.
+The facilities comprise a modern indoor sports hall, artificial floodlit hockey and tennis surfaces, all-weather netball and tennis courts and a fully equipped Fitness Suite.
 There are also eight all-weather cricket nets, two re-laid cricket squares and four new tennis and netball courts.
 The School is fully committed to providing and maintaining top-class facilities for the development of and participation in a wide range of sports.
 We are successful at county and national level competitions across all the major sports.
 A number of students go on to represent the county and region and there is a regular programme of sports tours and competitions for all year groups.

 Highly motivated Physical Education teachers work with several external coaching experts to form the nucleus of what is a very successful, progressive and inclusive sporting environment for our pupils.